AvolitesLtd/TitanManual/docs/titan-basics/clearing-the-console.md

 ---
 id: clearing-the-console
-title: Clearing the console
+title: Clearing the Console
-sidebar_label: Clearing the console
+sidebar_label: Clearing the Console
 ---

 When you start a new show on Titan it is usually a good idea to clear